Berlin's big property investors not intimidated by expropriation vote | DW | 30.09.2021

 If institutional property investors were spooked by the stunning "yes" vote in Berlin's expropriation referendum on Sunday, they had a funny way of showing it.

 It has just bought 28,776 homes in Germany, Sweden and Denmark from its rival Akelius, with 14,050 of them "centrally located" in Berlin.
-It also announced its first move into the Hamburg market, snapping up 3,592 homes there.
+The firm also announced its first move into the Hamburg market, snapping up 3,592 homes there.
 There was no mention of the referendum in its press release.

 The company's CEO, Patrik Hall, told DW via email that it was not a deliberate move to announce the deal on the same day as the referendum.
 "When everything is agreed and signed, we have to — due to stock exchange regulations — communicate the purchase immediately," he said.
 "So, it is almost impossible in such a process to plan the day to publish."